OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-trigger.md

 - [Preview access to Power Automate](https://flow.microsoft.com/blog/flow-preview-program/).

 > [!IMPORTANT]
-> This tutorial assumes you have completed the [Record, edit, and create Office Scripts in Excel on the web](excel-tutorial.md) tutorial.
+> This tutorial assumes you have completed the [Run Office Scripts in Excel on the web with Power Automate](excel-power-automate-manual.md) tutorial.

 ## Prepare the workbook